lindenb/jvarkit/docs/AddLinearIndexToBed.md

     -h, --help
       print help and exit
     --helpFormat
-      What kind of help
+      What kind of help.
+One of [usage,markdown,xml].
-      Possible Values: [usage, markdown, xml]
     -o, --out
       Output file.
 Optional .
 Default: stdout
   * -R, --reference